9.2 Application#

 Variables#

-• Physical Health (\(X\)): The number of illnesses experienced in the last 12 months.
+• Physical Health (\(X\)): The number of illnesses experienced in the last 12 months (higher values indicate poorer physical health).

 • Functional Health (\(Y_1\)): The sum score of the SF-36 questionnaire, which measures functional health.